anuj-kumar-30/js-basics/README.md

 # js-basics
-Practice JS with chia aur js
+Practice JS with Apna College
+# Index:
+1. [*] - Variables and Data types
+2. [] - Operators and Conditional Statements